English in Totnes (EiT) Booking Terms and Conditions

-Our year-round General English timetable is based on tw 1.5 hour lessons a day.
+Our year-round General English timetable is based on two 1.5 hour lessons a day.
 There is a break of 30 minutes between lessons.
 Please note if we do not have a course at your level, we reserve the right to convert your course to half the number of private 1:1 lessons.

-Please note the afternoon timetable can sometimes be changed- we will tell you in advance if this is going to happen.
+Please note the timetable can sometimes be changed- we will tell you in advance if this is going to happen.

 One-to-one lessons are arranged throughout the day based on availability of teachers.

 Summer course, 50 plus and Walking timetables- please see our website for up to date information.

 Level of English

-You need to do the online test at least six weeks before your course starts, or later if you book nearer the time.
-We will then arrange for you to meet Amy or Rick via Zoom or Skype to find out what you want to achieve during your course and also to get an idea of your speaking and listening level.
-If your level is not right for the expected course or placement, we will offer you an alternative and suitable course.
+You need to do the online test at least six weeks before your course starts, or later if you book nearer the time. .
 Minimum level for General English courses is elementary.

 Learning Difficulties and / or disabilities